jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 # Interactive Graph Cuts for Object Segmentation
-This Repository implements an Interactive Graph Cuts Model for binary image segmentation whose optimal parameters are found with the metohod described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).
+This Repository implements an Interactive Graph Cuts Model for binary image segmentation as described in this [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).

 # Problem Description: